wssimms/gssquared/README.md

 I am hoping I can get someone else to build on Windows. :-)

+# Download Binary

+A binary release is available at [https://github.com/jawaidbazyar2/gssquared/releases](https://github.com/jawaidbazyar2/gssquared/releases).

 # Building

 General Build Instructions:

+To build GSSquared, you will need the following:
+* clang C compiler
+* SDL3 downloaded and built from the SDL web site.
+(Specific steps for this are below.)
+* git

+I use vscode as my IDE, but, this isn't required to build.

 ## Build for Production